 - Entitled to develop a strong, positive relationship with their natural world

-During our Forest School sessions the children will have the opportunity to explore the outdoors area whilst challenging themselves with different activities which include: tree climbing, team building, tool use and den building, in addition to learning about the outdoor area as well as, how to protect and look after our environment.
-This allows the children to take appropriate risks in a safe and natural environment.
+During our Forest School sessions,our children have the opportunity to explore the outdoors area whilst challenging themselves with different activities which include tree climbing, team building, tool use and den building.
+In addition to learning about the outdoor area they develop an understanding of how to protect and look after our environment.
+This allows the children to take appropriate risks in safe, natural surroundings.

 How children are kept safe?

 At each session there is always a Forest School leader who is trained in outdoor first aid.
-A mobile phone enables contact to be made quickly with the main school, most school staff are first aid trained.
-The schools accident and emergency procedures will be followed at all time
+A walkie talkie enables contact to be made quickly with the main school where further staff are first aid trained.
+The schools accident and emergency procedures are followed at all times.

-Children are shown the boundaries of the outdoor learning space and are given the chance to look at self-risk benefits alongside risk assessments carried out by the Leader and Staff attending Forest school.
+Children are shown the boundaries of the outdoor learning space and are given the chance to consider their personal safety alongside risk assessments carried out by the Leader and Staff attending Forest school.

 How can you help?

-If you would like to come to help at Forest School we need all the help we can get... just contact Sam (Forest School Leader) through the office or for an informal conversation around school or in Breakfast or after school club.
-(We welcome parent help but ask that parents help out in classes that their own children do not attend-this is to allow your child to gain self-confidence).
+If you would like to come to help at Forest School we need all the help we can get... just contact Sam Cox (Forest School Leader) through the School Office.

 Forest School will only be cancelled in extreme weather if the site is deemed unsafe or if there are not enough adults to accompany the children.

-Behaviour will be dealt with in line with the schools Behaviour Management Policy.
+Behaviour is managed in line with the schools Behaviour Policy.
 However, we reserve the right to exclude a child from attending Forest School if their behaviour is dangerous to themselves or anyone in Forest School.